rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/7-image-security.md

     git push
     ```

 5. As a team we are going to update a *Build* policy that we will use later in the exercise.
-Browse to the *Platform Configuration -> System Policies* view.
+Browse to the *Platform Configuration -> Policy Management* view.
 Type in *Policy* and then *secure shell*, select the **Secure Shell (ssh) Port Exposed in Image** policy.

     ![images/acs-find-policy.png](images/acs-find-policy.png)

-6. Clone this Policy so we can edit it, give it a new name.
+6. Clone this Policy by clicking three dots on the right so we can edit it, give it a new name.

     ![images/acs-clone-policy.png](images/acs-clone-policy.png)